 The Operational Risk Committee (ORC) meets regularly to monitor operational risks and to review significant risk issues.
 The ORC is responsible for reviewing risk incidents identified through the DMO's risk incident reporting process, and considering whether planned mitigating action is appropriate.
 The Committee also reviews and tracks the progress of actions identified by Internal Audit.
-The Committee's scope includes issues relating to information risk, IT security, business continuity, anti fraud and key supplier risks.
+The Committee's scope includes issues relating to information risk, IT security, business continuity, anti-fraud and key supplier risks.

 The ORC has advised the DMO Accounting Officer and the Board, during the year, on significant operational risk concerns, significant risk issues and trends as well as actions to mitigate such risks.
-The Committee has focused this year on transaction processing risks and controls, IT and data security, business continuity planning and the ongoing resourcing challenges faced by the DMO.
-ORC met eight times during 2014 - 2015.
+The Committee has focused this year on transaction processing risks and controls, IT and data security, security classifications for email communications, policy for escalation of concerns and business continuity planning.
+ORC met eight times during 2015-2016.